ishwar261-oss/Mohini-Web/README.md

 ## 📜 License

-Made with ❤ by @IDZz for hackathon and personal use.
+Made with ❤ by @IDZz.